Additional

 Carolyn Sharp, Personal Assistant to HM Chief Inspector

 Carolyn joined Crown Office and Procurator Fiscal Service (COPFS) in January 2002 having previously worked for Glasgow City Council in secretarial and administrative roles.
-She worked within Glasgow Procurator Fiscal's Office as Fiscal Officer and latterly deputised as PA to Area Procurator Fiscal.
+She worked within Glasgow Procurator Fiscal's Office as a Fiscal Officer and latterly deputised as PA to the Area Procurator Fiscal.

 Carolyn joined the IPS in October 2003.